Shortness of breath: Pathophysiology

 Efferent signals are the motor neuronal signals descending to the respiratory muscles.
 The most important respiratory muscle is the diaphragm.
-Other respiratory muscles include the external and internal intercostal muscles, the abdominal muscles and the accessory breathing muscles.

-As the brain receives its plentiful supply of afferent information relating to ventilation, it is able to compare it to the current level of respiration as determined by the efferent signals.
+Other respiratory muscles include the external and internal intercostal muscles, the abdominal muscles, and the accessory breathing muscles.
+As the brain receives its plentiful supply of afferent information relating to ventilation, it can compare it to the current level of respiration as determined by the efferent signals.
 If the level of respiration is inappropriate for the body's status then dyspnea might occur.
 There is also a psychological component to dyspnea, as some people may become aware of their breathing in such circumstances but not experience the typical distress of dyspnea.

 Diagnosis

-The initial approach to evaluation begins by assessment of the airway, breathing, and circulation followed by a medical history and physical examination.
+The initial approach to evaluation begins with an assessment of the airway, breathing, and circulation followed by a medical history and physical examination.
 Signs and symptoms that represent significant severity include hypotension, hypoxemia, tracheal deviation, altered mental status, unstable dysrhythmia, stridor, intercostal indrawing, cyanosis, tripod positioning, pronounced use of accessory muscles (sternocleidomastoid, scalenes) and absent breath sounds.

 A number of scales may be used to quantify the degree of shortness of breath.
 It may be subjectively rated on a scale from 1 to 10 with descriptors associated with the number (The Modified Borg Scale).
 The MRC breathlessness scale suggests five grades of dyspnea based on the circumstances and severity in which it arises.

 Blood tests

-A number of labs may be helpful in determining the cause of shortness of breath.
-D-dimer, while useful to rule out a pulmonary embolism in those who are at low risk, is not of much value if it is positive, as it may be positive in a number of conditions that lead to shortness of breath.
+Several labs may help determine the cause of shortness of breath.
+D-dimer, while useful to rule out a pulmonary embolism in those who are at low risk, is not of much value if it is positive, as it may be positive in several conditions that lead to shortness of breath.
 A low level of brain natriuretic peptide is useful in ruling out congestive heart failure; however, a high level, while supportive of the diagnosis, could also be due to advanced age, kidney failure, acute coronary syndrome, or a large pulmonary embolism.